-The Directors are pleased to present the Thirty-fifth Annual Report
+The Directors hereby present the Thirty-sixth Annual Report on the

 Considering the loss incurred by the Company, your Directors do not

-recommend any dividend on eguity shares for the year.
+recommend any dividend on equity shares for the financial year 2014-15.

 Review of Operations